ligi/docs/docs/trezor-apps/_sources/blockonomics.rst.txt

          :scale: 75 %

 To receive payments, use the receive tab to generate new receiving address.
-Use the create invoice button to create peer to peer bitcoin invoice using your address.
+Use the create invoice button to create a peer to peer bitcoin invoice using your address.
 Invoice amount can be specified in fiat currency like USD.
 Blockonomics will take care of conversion to BTC at the time of payment.